leafo/lapis/docs/reference.md

   header to `application/x-www-form-urlencoded`
 * `method` -- The HTTP method to use (defaults to `"GET"`)
 * `headers` -- Additional HTTP request headers
+* `expect` -- What type of response to expect, currently only supports `"json"`.
+It will parse the body automatically into a Lua table or throw an error if the body is not valid JSON.

 The function has three return values: the status code as a number, the body of the response and any response headers in a table.